-Art’s romantic past and topical present merge emphatically in art that is at once socially relevant and inextricably tied to the legacy of art history.
+Art’s romantic past and topical present merge emphatically in art that is at once socially relevant and inextricably tied to art's history.

 Photography: © Beholdr.
 Photo by Greg Navarro